lukinneberg/WebScrape/README.md

 # WebScrape

 The code in this file scrapes data from a realtor site.
-Users enter a link and House charactersists, previous sale information, and tax history will be scraped, cleaned, and exported to a CSV.
+Users enter a link and House characteristics, previous sale information, and tax history will be scraped, cleaned, and exported to a CSV.

-Also included is a proxy class that allows users to change their proxy when using the selenium class to scrape data.
+Included as well as a Tableau Prep file that allows users to create cleaned data sources for Tableau/PowerBI by exporting the joined data into additional CSV's.